Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Built at Nylands mek.
 Verksted, Oslo in 1933.

-Captain was Ole Torolf Brekke (who had previously been 2nd mate, later 1st mate on Bruse I until sold in 1933 - mentioned at the end of this text).
+Captain was Ole Torolf Brekke (who had previously been 2nd mate, later 1st mate on Bruse I, until sold in 1933 - mentioned at "Other ships by this name" at the end of this page).

 Voyage Record